-leave.
-Origin from time allowed for mending On Board.-Inside a ship.
-Pipe Down.-Hands turn in or hands will not be a until further orders.
-(Slang: Shut up or Keep Rounds.-Inspection of ship by officers or other transporters.) be required Quiet.) others authority.
+On Board.-Inside a ship.
+Pipe Down.-Hands turn in or hands will not be required until further orders.
+(Slang: Shut up or Keep Quiet.)
+Rounds.-Inspection of ship by officers or others in

 Rig-of-the-Day.-Dress ordered for the day.